pureskillgg/docs/docs/datascience/README.md

 We will consider additional forums like GitHub Discussions as the community grows.

-To contribute code, please open a corresponding issue first before opening a pull request.
+To contribute code or documentation, please open a corresponding issue first before opening a pull request.
 When contributing obvious fixes, you may open a pull request directly.

 ### Can I use $favorite_language?